obophenotype/uberon/reference/reference_0000018.md

 ## Implementation in OBO-Format

-Note that GCIs cannot be directly authored in obo-format, by means of a *shortcut* relation:
+Note that GCIs cannot be *directly* authored in obo-format, but we can specify them indirectly, by means of a *shortcut* relation:

 ```
   [Typedef]